CCA-Public/digital-archives-manual/guides/diskimaging.md

 * **Issue:**
 An issue that I found when using the Nimbie is that not all CDs that were disk imaged yielded .iso files like I wanted.
 Instead, ImgBurn sometimes gave .bin files.
 Apparently, this is caused by the type of sector mode that the CD uses to store data.
 CD’s using Mode 1 will yield .iso image files, while CDs using Mode 2/type 1 will yield .bin files.
-More information can be found <a href="http://www.multimediadirector.com/help/technology/cd-rom/cdrom_spec.htm" target="blank"> here</a>.

 	* **Solution:**
 The best solution that I could find, found <a href="http://forum.imgburn.com/index.php?/topic/19845-image-from-disk-results-in-bin-file-instead-of-iso-file/" target="blank">here</a> was to simply change the file extension in file explorer from “filename.bin” to “filename.iso”.
 This seemed to have no effect on the image file, as I was still able to extract files from the image file without issue.